 False reporting has become an issue with overtime pay, particularly for undocumented workers.
 For instance, employers will establish rules where overtime work is not allowed or will not be paid without prior authorization, and then will not allow workers who do work overtime to report those hours, resulting in free labor.
-Time and attendance software can help you accurately track and report your employees' hours to ensure they are being fairly compensated for their time.
+Time and attendance and HR software can help you accurately track and report your employees' hours to ensure they are being fairly compensated for their time.

 A whistleblower is someone who reports an illegal activity or an activity that violates company policy.
 A whistleblower does not have to be an employee at your company – they can be a client, supplier, contractor, consultant or anyone else who might have witnessed illegal activity.

 There have been many federal and state efforts in the last few decades to create policies to protect whistleblowers from retaliation, such as blacklisting, wrongful termination, demotions, or even threats and harassment in the work environment.